angelsolaorbaiceta/inkfem/io/README.md

 6 -> 3{dx dy rz} 5{dx dy rz} 'mat_A' 'sec_A'
 7 -> 4{dx dy rz} 5{dx dy rz} 'mat_A' 'sec_A'
 ```

+# Preprocess File Format

+The preprocessed structure is saved into a `.inkfempre` file if the `-p` flag is passed to inkfem.
+The file's template is defined in [preprocess.template.txt](./templates/preprocess.template.txt).

+# Solution File Format

+The solution structure is saved into a `.inkfemsol` file.
+The file's template is defined in [solution.template.txt](./templates/solution.template.txt).